divyanshupatel17/vit-academic-calendar/README.md

 - Compare with existing files
 - Provide detailed analysis report

-### README Update
-When changes are merged to main:
-- README is automatically updated
-- Calendar list is regenerated
-- Timestamps are updated

 ## License

 This data is extracted from VTOP and is intended for educational purposes only.